Rukenshia/saml2aws-auto/README.md

 ## I am behind a proxy

 If you are using a proxy, you need to set up the  common environment variables for proxy usage.

 * `http_proxy` - routes all HTTP traffic through the given proxy (e.g. `http://user:password@localhost:1234`)
 * `https_proxy` - routes all HTTPS traffic through the given proxy (e.g. `http://user:password@localhost:1234`)

-**for `saml2aws-auto`, all requests are usually made to HTTPS endpoints, so configuring the `https_proxy` is advised.**
+**for `saml2aws-auto`, all requests are usually made to HTTPS endpoints, therefore configuring the `https_proxy` is advised.**

 ## My password can't be stored